Nor-s/front-matter-gen/README.md

-# Markdown Jekyll-like Post Template for VS Code
+# Be Like Jekyll

 ![WIP](https://img.shields.io/badge/State-WIP-yellow)

+Markdown Jekyll-like New Post Generator for VS Code.

 This extension makes it easier to create new blog posts for Jekyll-like websites using the Visual Studio Code editor.